livz/livz.github.io/_posts/2018-06-01-(Retro)-Hunting.md

 }
 ```

-* The search took a little over 3 hours and explored more than 100 TB of data.
-That's quite impressive!
-For anybody interested, at the time of writing I had the following hashes:
+* The search took a little over 3 hours and explored more than 100 TB of data. *That's quite impressive!* For anybody interested, this is the full list of hashes:

 ```
 3d9c28fc2d870c1904966cdc87c00735d22989c704cc4bdc00295f9799f99470